samanyu6/Servy/README.md

 # Servy
   - Atoms are not garbage collected oops
+  - URI.decode_string converts params automatically into a map how convenient
+  - tail call optimisation -> makes recursion super efficient but what exactly is it?
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed